jianqiucao/EE367L/Lab3/Lab3.md

 - **Stage 2: Have the output of “ls” is sent back to the client, where it is displayed.**

-  - Create a pipe.
+  - In the child process, create a pipe and fork a grandchild process.

-  - In child process, use **dup2()** to redirect output from stdout to the pipe and execute "ls" command.
+  - In the grandchild process, use **dup2()** to redirect output from stdout to the pipe and execute "ls" command.

-  - In parent process, read the pipe and send the output to the client.
+  - In child process, read the pipe and send the output to the client.

   - Refer to **pipe.c**